-An Giang Ab Dol Ro Zak, 36 years old, tour guide of Hang Chau Tourist Express Boat, passed away two days after the accident on Tien River.
+An Giang Ab Dol Ro Zak, 36 years old, tour guide of Hang Chau Tourist Express Boat, died two days after the accident on Tien River.

-On the afternoon of April 21, the tour guide's relatives said that the victim had just passed away.
-The family is currently completing procedures at Cho Ray Hospital (HCMC) to take him home in Chau Phong commune, Tan Chau town, An Giang, to arrange for the funeral.
+On the afternoon of April 21, relatives of the tour guide said that the victim had just passed away.
+Currently, the family is completing procedures at Cho Ray Hospital (HCMC) to take him home in Chau Phong commune, Tan Chau town, An Giang, to arrange for the funeral.

 The cruise ship was badly damaged after the collision.
 Photo: Tran Thanh